Turupawn/GroundMosh/Other/Lore.md

   * Has the power of the sea
   * Quiet
   * Likes walking on the woods and apothecary
-  * Dense enough for realising that Witz likes her
+  * Dense, doen't realises Witz likes her

 Weaponery